Michel Thomas

-Michel Thomas (born Moniek Kroskof, February 3, 1914 – January 8, 2005) was a polyglot linguist, and decorated war veteran.
+Michel Thomas (born Moniek Kroskof, February 3, 1914 – January 8, 2005) was a polyglot linguist and decorated war veteran.
 He survived imprisonment in several Nazi concentration camps after serving in the Maquis of the French Resistance and worked with the U.S. Army Counter Intelligence Corps during World War II.
-After the war, Thomas emigrated to the United States, where he developed a language-teaching system known as the "Michel Thomas method".
-In 2004 he was awarded the Silver Star by the U.S. Army.
+After the war, Thomas immigrated to the United States, where he developed a language-teaching system known as the "Michel Thomas method".
+In 2004, he was awarded the Silver Star by the United States Army.

-Life

 Childhood

 Thomas was born in Łódź, Poland, to a wealthy Jewish family who owned textile factories.
-When he was seven years old, his parents sent him to Breslau, Germany (now Wrocław, Poland), where he fit in comfortably.
+When he was seven years old, his parents sent him to Breslau, Germany (now Wrocław, Poland), where he fitted in comfortably.
 The rise of the Nazis drove him to leave for the University of Bordeaux in France in 1933, and subsequently the Sorbonne and the University of Vienna.